gesellkammer/csoundengine/docs/magics.rst

 %%definstr
 ----------

-Defines a new Instr inside the current Session
+Defines a new Instr inside the current Session (the current Session is the Session associated with the current Engine)

 .. code-block:: python